pycompression/python-zlib-ng/README.rst

   <https://github.com/python/cpython/graphs/contributors>`_.
   Python-zlib-ng mimicks ``zlibmodule.c`` and ``gzip.py`` from the standard library to make it easier for python users to adopt it.
++ The `github actions team <https://github.com/orgs/actions/people>`_ for creating the actions CI service that enables building and testing on all three major operating systems.

 .. acknowledgements end